• Skip to main content

 • Panko Breadcrumbs: These are crisp Japanese breadcrumbs and my personal favorite when frying anything, such as eggplant parmesan, which gives a nice crispy and crunchy coating.

 • Furikake: A rice seasoning that often has sesame seeds and nori mixed in, though there are all sorts of different flavor variations.
-I love using furikake to season white rice or sprinkle some on top of poke nachos.
+I love using furikake to season white rice or sprinkle some on top of poke nachos or seared ahi.

 • Vegetable Oil: A neutral cooking oil that can handle higher heat such as canola oil, grapeseed oil or avocado oil for frying the chicken katsu.